snijsure/TwitterSample/README.md

 * Yes I know, I could have just branched from the above repo my gradel related changes etc. I just wanted to leave that old code behind.
 Hopefully I will get more time to work on this code going forward.
 May be try different twitter library etc.

+* Changes
+  ** Dec 31, 2015
+     Changed layout to use recyclerviewer.